 The lower Manhattan skyline devastatingly altered 17 years ago by the 9/11 terror attacks has been made anew by a coalition tackling the mandate of rebuilding while remembering.

-Private and public entities have poured at least $20 billion into the 16-acre site and produced three shimmering skyscrapers, the National September 11 Memorial & Museum, a sleek transit center with shopping, and much more.
+Private and public entities have poured more than $20 billion into the 16-acre site and produced three shimmering skyscrapers, the National September 11 Memorial & Museum, a sleek transit center with shopping, and much more.
 Click the dots below to see what’s been built and what’s in the works.

 1One World Trade Center104-story, 1,776-foot office tower, the tallest skyscraper in the city.
 Features an observatory and anchor tenant Condé Nast.
 Opened: 2014 Cost: $4 billion

 2Ronald O. Perelman Performing Arts Center at the World Trade CenterSet to host dance, theater and music and serve as a Tribeca Film Festival venue.
 Received $75 million gift from Perelman in June 2016.
 Also has $100 million commitment from Lower Manhattan Development Corp.
 Construction has not begun.

 Projected cost: $250 million

 3Two World Trade CenterSet to be 80-plus-story, 1,270-foot office tower.
 Construction stalled at ground level as Silverstein Properties seeks anchor tenant.